Kingsford-Group/glitter/README.md

 # Glitter

 Glitter is an implementation of literate programming system for the `Go` programming language.
-It supports taking a Glitter file (syntax defined below) and turning it into multiple `.go` files to compile or a single `.tex` file to typeset.
+It supports taking one or more Glitter file (syntax defined below) and turning it into multiple `.go` files to compile or a single `.tex` file to typeset.

-In fact, the system doesn’t really know anything about Go or TeX, but has been designed to work well with those systems.
+In fact, the system doesn’t really know anything sophisticated about Go or TeX, but has been designed to work well with those systems.
 And out of the box (currently) the defaults all assume Go+TeX.

 **This software is in development and not complete or ready to be used.**